Miss tree turtle

 30-Plus Years of Mindful Peacemaking

-This approach is the first and most important vehicle for credible messaging for peace and nonviolence that I have shared within my fieldwork.
-This approach is part of a movement of practitioners who have been integrating mindfulness into anti-oppressive education and health services for the last fifty-plus years.[1]
-This approach advances at least three forms of peace:
+This practice is a key vehicle for credible messaging for peace and nonviolence.
+My work is part of a movement of practitioners who have been integrating mindfulness into anti-oppressive education and health services for the last fifty-plus years.[1]

-In the late 1980s, I was one of the first educators to introduce mindfulness into public schools, after school programs, hospitals, jails, prisons, and juvenile carceral facilities in the Baltimore-Washington, D.C. area.
+In the late 1980s and early 1990s, I was one of the first educators to introduce mindfulness into public schools, after-school programs, hospitals, jails, prisons, and juvenile carceral facilities in the Baltimore-Washington, D.C. area.

 Six Tenets